-This 2014 Saab 9-3 Aero Turbo4 is the last of 420 final production Saab vehicles to leave the original factory.
+This 2014 Saab 9-3 Aero Turbo4 was the last of 420 final production Saab vehicles to leave the original factory.
 Its 2.0-liter turbocharged four-cylinder engine puts out 220 horsepower through a six-speed automatic transmission.
-It is expected to sell somewhere between $35K to $45K.
+It sold for the USD equivalent of about $48,000.

-This pristine vehicle can be classified as new old stock, with just 43 miles on the clock.
-The last Saab’s sale is being handled by Bilweb Auctions.
+This pristine vehicle has just 43 miles on the clock.
+The last Saab’s sale was handled by Bilweb Auctions.
 Its 2.0-liter turbocharged four-cylinder engine puts out 220 horsepower through a 6-speed automatic transmission.
 The car is finished in Diamond Silver paint with a two-tone leather interior (beige and gray).
 This may not sound like the most exciting spec, but it fits the Saab just fine.

 Born from jets